CoScale/docs/_docs_agent/plugins/couchdb.md

 ## How it works

 CouchDB CoScale plugin lets you inspect how CouchDB performs.
-The plugin collects metrics like requests per second, request sizes, httpd requests methods, couchdb database reads/writes and a multitude of other useful metrics.
+The plugin collects metrics like requests per second, request sizes, http requests methods, CouchDB database reads/writes and a multitude of other useful metrics.
 This plugins uses the CouchDB API, which is exposed by default and no additional configuration is required.

 **The minimal supported version of CouchDB is 1.5**